phBalance/apprun-router/README.md

 ```
 ### Pretty Links

-As of 0.4.0, this router supports arbitrary depth path segments, dynamic path segments, and query strings along with HTML5 History.
+As of version 0.4.0, this router supports arbitrary depth path segments, dynamic path segments, and query strings along with HTML5 History.

 #### Pretty Links and HTML5 History